hazeluwuz/Flair-BnB/README.md

 # FlairBnB (AirBnB Clone)

-FlairBnB is a clone of [AirBnB](https://www.airbnb.com/).
-It was made using React, Redux, and NodeJS.
+FlairBnB is a simple clone of [AirBnB](https://www.airbnb.com/).
+The site its current state, is used to browsw/create listings, and create/browse reviews for listings.

 # Site Information
 - [Api Documentation](https://github.com/hazeluwuz/Flair-BnB/wiki/API-Documentation)